Privacy

 Personal information is retained only as long as necessary to fulfill identified purposes and legal obligations.

-• Longer where required (e.g., tax or regulatory obligations)
+- Longer retention where required (e.g., investigations, audits, or legal obligations)

 When no longer required, information is securely destroyed, deleted, or anonymized.